-I picked up a suitcase full of catalogues including the 1966 Fender Catalog.
+I picked up a suitcase full of catalogs including the 1966 Fender Catalog.

 In later years, I learned the guitars pictured in this brochure were in all probability non-working prototypes.